404src/exocore/_articles/ccna-summary.md

 - Check device configurations for compliance with defined standards.
 - Compare configurations between devices, and between different version of configurations on the same device.

-Ansible is a configuration management tool owned by Red Hat.
+**Ansible** is a configuration management tool owned by Red Hat.
 - Ansible itself is written in Python
+- Configurations are stored on the Ansible server in playbooks that are written in YAML.
 - Ansible is agentless
     - it doesn't require any special software to run on the managed devices
+- Ansible uses SSH to connect to devices, make configuration changes, extract information, etc (**TCP port 22**)
 - Ansible uses SSH to connect to devices, make configuration changes, extract information, etc.
-- Ansible uses SSH to connect to devices, make configuration changes, extract information, etc.
-- Ansible uses a push mdoel.
+- Ansible uses a push model.
 The ansible server (Control node) uses SSH to connect to managed devices and push configuration changes to them
     - Puppet and Chef use a pull model

 ![](/images/ansiblemodel.png)